 Up until that moment in Vancouver Airport, the plan had been to return from my Canadian holiday, land a good job, save up to buy property, and essentially start being a grown up.
 While there is nothing wrong with any of those things (and while they are certainly still somewhere in the haze of my future plans), I realised I didn’t want anything to do with it.

-Of course I’m still afraid of things.
+Of course, I’m still afraid of things.
 I’m afraid I’ll injure myself badly enough to have to go home (a fairly regular occurrence).
-I’m afraid I’ll run out of money, that I’ll work so much that I’ll miss out on the lifestyle, and that I’ll have to eventually leave when my visa runs out.
+I’m afraid I’ll run out of money, that I’ll work so much that I’ll miss out on the lifestyle, and that I’ll have to leave when my visa runs out eventually.

 And yet, as my own Facebook feed fills up with photos from days on the mountain, statuses about my first White Christmas, and pictures of bears, I still unquestionably prefer these fears to the alternative – the thought of not travelling is the scariest one of all.

-Hayley Clark is a Kiwi with a to-do list that reads like a list of countries with trees.
-A copywriter by night, her days are spent chasing empty powder runs and decent coffees with equal fervour and success in Whistler, Canada.
+Hayley Clark is from New Zealand and currently resides in Whistler, Canada.
+She is a copywriter by night and fills her days chasing empty powder runs and decent coffees with equal fervour and success.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!